 Roadmap to Tobacco Control Legislation: Ministry of Regional Municipalities and Water Resources Ministerial Decision No. 272/2010 regulates smoking in enclosed public places (which includes workplaces), while Ministerial Decree No. 286/2008 on Regulation of Occupational Safety and Health regulates, among other things, smoking in the workplace.
 Some sub-national jurisdictions have adopted local regulations on smoking in public places.

 Ministry of Health Ministerial Decree No. 42/2016 to Amend Some Provisions of the Regulation of the Press and Publications Law prohibits tobacco advertising in all print, audio, visual, and electronic media.
+In Ministerial Decree No. 43/2018, the Ministry of Information further amended the regulation in order to explicitly prohibit tobacco advertising via billboards.
 Ministry of Regional Municipalities and Water Resources Ministerial Decision No. 272/2010 prohibits tobacco advertising and promotion in public places, and therefore addresses some indirect forms of advertising and promotion.

 The GSO (GCC Standardization Organization) Technical Regulation 246/2011 on Labeling of Tobacco Product Packages and the accompanying GSO Approved Health Warnings regulate tobacco product packaging and labeling throughout the Gulf Region.
 The Minister's Office Ministerial Decision No. 12/2012 adopts the Gulf Technical Regulation 246/2011 on Labeling of Tobacco Product Packages and makes it binding in Oman.